 \section{Diagrammatic methods and the Parquet Formalism}

 A major route for perturbative expansions around the DMFT solution is based on the parquet diagrams.
-This route encapsulates many of the approximations that have been proposed in this field, including the dynamical vertex approximation.
+This approach encapsulates many of the approximations that have emerged in this field, including the dynamical vertex approximation.
 For this reason, we review the parquet method in rather self-contained detail in this section.

-Standard diagrammatic perturbative expansions attempt to describe all the scattering processes, at the lowest orders, as single or two-particle Feynman diagrams.
+Standard diagrammatic perturbative expansions attempt to describe all the scattering processes as single or two-particle Feynman diagrams.
 In the single-particle formulation the self-energy describes the many-body processes that renormalize the motion of a particle in the interacting background of all the other particles.
 In the two-particle context, one is able to probe the interactions between particles using the so-called vertex functions, which are matrices describing two particle scattering processes.
 For example, the reducible (full) two-particle vertex $F^{ph}(12;34)$ describes the scattering amplitude of a particle-hole pair from its initial state $\left|3,4\right>$ into the final state $\left|1,2\right>$.
 Here, $i = 1,2,3,4$ represents a set of indices which combines the momentum $\mathbf{k}_i$, the Matsubara frequency $i\omega_{n_i}$ and, if needed, the spin $\sigma_i$ and band index $m_i$.
-Since the total momentum and energy of the vertex are conserved, it is convenient to adapt the notation $F^{ph}(2-4)_{1,3}$ for the numerical implementation of the single band Hubbard model.
-Other representations are available. \cite{Karrasch_etal_2008}
+Since the total momentum and energy of the vertex are conserved, it is convenient to adopt the notation $F^{ph}(2-4)_{1,3}$ for the numerical implementation on the single band Hubbard model.
+Other representations are also possible. \cite{Karrasch_etal_2008}

 In general, depending on how particles or holes are involved in the scattering processes, one can define three different two-particle scattering channels.
 These are the particle-hole (p-h) horizontal channel, the p-h vertical channel and the particle-particle (p-p) channel.
 The parquet formalism is, in essence, a method for summing up diagrams that characterize scattering processes at the two-particle level.
 From another perspective, the diagrams are generated by inserting the one loop, second order, diagrams repeatedly into itself.
 Without channel mixing, this is equivalent to the random phase approximation.
-With the mixing of three channels, this becomes the parquet method.
+With the mixing of three channels, this becomes the parquet formalism.